floretcl/TodoList/README.md

-# TodoList-MVVM-CoreData
+# TodoList

 A simple Todolist App, like Apple one
+Swift, SwiftUI, MVVM, CoreData